shivam005/Important-Notes/MultiThreading.md

 #### newFixedThreadPool(nThreads)
 Uses a fixed number of threads operating off a shared unbounded queue.
 If all threads are active, new tasks wait in the queue.
 #### newCachedThreadPool()
 Creates new threads as needed but will reuse previously constructed threads when they are available.
-Threads that are idle for 60 seconds are terminated and removed from the cache.
+Threads that are idle for 60 seconds are terminated and removed from the cache. dynamically grow and shrink as needed.
 #### newSingleThreadScheduledExecutor()
 To run tasks after certain delay or to run task periodically.
 It extends executor service hence It has all the methods in common and additionally It has following methods:
 1). public <V> ScheduledFuture<V> schedule(Callable<V> callable, long delay, TimeUnit unit);